mwangizack/random-quote-generator/README.md

-# random-quote-generator
+# Random Quote Generator
-A web application that generates random quotes; built with HTML, CSS and JavaScript
+A simple web application that generates random quotes; built with HTML, CSS and JavaScript.